Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: Experiments

+To evaluate the effectiveness of the proposed modality-mutual attention (MMA), we conduct a comprehensive comparison against several approaches under identical training configurations, pretraining, and supervised finetuning datasets to ensure fair, apples-to-apples comparisons: \textbf{1) (I\&T)\textsubscript{PT} + (I\&T)\textsubscript{SFT}} refers to the widely used causal attention pipeline, where image tokens are placed before text tokens in both the pretraining and finetuning stages (i.e., steps (b) and (d) in Fig. \ref{fig:dual-order}). \textbf{2) Concentric Causal Attention (CCA)} \citep{xing2024mitigating} modifies the positions and attention masks of image tokens and represents the state-of-the-art method for mitigating object hallucinations without introducing additional parameters or datasets. \textbf{3) Mixed-Attention (MA)} \citep{DBLP:conf/iclr/XieMBZWLGCYS25} processes text tokens with causal attention and image tokens with full attention.

-\textbf{The performance of MMA.} Since DOT remains deficient for overall multimodal understanding while doubling the training time, our modality-mutual attention (MMA) consistently outperforms all approaches across nearly all benchmarks.
-In general, CCA, despite not introducing additional parameters or increasing training time, surpasses both the (I\&T)\textsubscript{PT} + (I\&T)\textsubscript{SFT} and DOT, highlighting the inefficiencies of the conventional vision-language framework.
-Meanwhile, our proposed MMA significantly and consistently outperforms CCA across various benchmarks, which is attributed to its unlocked design that enables effective cross-modal attention within the LLM.
+Tab. \ref{tab:fair-comparison} summarizes the overall performance across these methods, demonstrating that our MMA approach consistently outperforms all baselines and variants.
+Quantitatively, MMA achieves performance improvements ranging from 1\% to 28\% compared to CCA as well as MA, and the qualitative comparisons are illustrated in Appendix \ref{qualitative-results}.
+Since DOT remains deficient for overall multimodal understanding while doubling the training time, our modality-mutual attention (MMA) consistently outperforms all approaches across nearly all benchmarks.
+In general, CCA and MA, despite not introducing additional parameters or increasing training time, surpass both the (I\&T)\textsubscript{PT} + (I\&T)\textsubscript{SFT} and DOT, highlighting the inefficiencies of the conventional vision-language framework.
+Meanwhile, our proposed MMA significantly and consistently outperforms CCA and MA across various benchmarks, which is attributed to its unlocked design that enables effective cross-modal attention within the LLM.
 Notably, compared to the (I\&T)\textsubscript{PT} + (I\&T)\textsubscript{SFT}, MMA improves not only vision-centric tasks but also general VQA tasks.
-In contrast, CCA's focus on central image positions negatively impacts performance on the MME benchmark, leading to a greater performance decline compared to MMA on the general benchmarks.
+In contrast, CCA's focus on central image positions negatively impacts performance on the MME benchmark, while MA enabling full attention only across image tokens remains inferior to our MMA.